 Increased emotional outbursts (crying) and feeling easily irritated.

-Changes in your behavior are influenced by changes in sleep, energy, appetite, and more.
+Changes influence changes in your behavior in sleep, energy, appetite, and more.

 Anxiety